!We embrace equality, diversity, and inclusiveness in our lab!

 -

-GPA dictates all.
+GPA dictates all (X).
 Is GPA important?
 Yes, it is.
 But only for the initial assessment.
 Here is how I utilize GPA information.
 An excellent GPA can indicate a sense of responsibility towards one's studies and self-discipline.
 These qualities are crucial in graduate school.
 However, I do not believe that GPA is the sole indicator of your academic ability, and certainly not of research competence.
 For example, I also consider the courses you have taken to achieve that GPA, as they provide insight into your specific interests.

 -

-Publication is crucial.
+Publication is crucial (X).
 Having publications certainly helps.
 However, it is not the sole determining factor.
 I place more emphasis on your ability to think critically and your work ethics.
 I am not seeking someone who simply executes my commands faithfully.
 I am looking for someone who can ignite the joy of research.
 If you have published before, it is also helpful to point out what you have contributed exactly to each publication.

 -